-1. Select Gale from the library webpage by clicking on "G" from the A - Z Databases List or by clicking "Gale" under Quick Links.
+1. Select Gale Power Search (all databases) from the library webpage by clicking on "G" from the A - Z Databases List.

 2. Gale is a collection of 23 different databases.
 Before you search by your keywords or search phrase, you will need to select which databases you want to search in.
 All databases are selected by default.
 It is fine to leave it this way.

 3. Now you are ready to enter your keyword(s) in the search box.
 I entered the phrase funeral rituals.
 Click the magnifying glass to see your results.

 4. You can begin looking for relevant articles from the results page.
 Results default to showing magazine articles first, but you can change your results to a specific source type, like an academic journal or newspaper, by selecting from the options highlighted by the black box.
 All results are full-text by default (black arrow) and each result will show the publication date, word length, and type of article (article/book review/editorial) under the article title (black circle).
 Click on any title to view the article and citation information.